hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 cfe-demo-sa   1         24s
 ```
 ### Create a Role
-After you have the service account, you create a role with a set of permissions which represents the access rights that you want for your scripts.
+After you have the service account, you can create a role with a set of permissions that represent the access rights that you want for your scripts.

 Here is the yaml manifest file to create a role.
 Replace the `cfe-demo-role` with your role name.